1765 (21st August)

 The Whig Party won the General Election William Lamb, Viscount Melbourne returned as Prime Minister.

-William had not had a good relationship with his younger brother’s second wife, the Duchess of Kent, whose daughter Victoria was heir to the throne.
+King William IV did not have a good relationship with his younger brother’s second wife, the Duchess of Kent, whose daughter Alexandrina Victoria was heir to the throne.
 He expressed his desire that he live until Victoria reached the age of 18 years so that the Duchess would not become regent.

 William’s wife, Adelaide had returned to Hanover as her mother was dying.
 While there she became very ill and it was feared that she would die but she recovered.